Traveling with an Infant – Packing TIPS

 *Article contains affiliate links*

 It is an interesting fact, which surprised me when I became a parent for the first time, that as tiny as a new human is….the sheer volume of stuff they need is staggering.
-No matter how short the trip out, whether you are just going to the grocery or grandma’s house, you’ll find yourself with a large amount of ‘stuff’.
-AND heaven forbid you have the wrong ‘stuff’ and find yourself with a naked baby (who had the proverbial diaper blowout) because you forgot to pack an extra outfit – which happened to me.
+No matter how short the trip out, whether you are just going to the grocery or grandma’s house, traveling with an infant means a large amount of ‘stuff’.
+Heaven forbid you have the wrong ‘stuff’ and find yourself with a naked baby (who had the proverbial diaper blowout) because you forgot to pack an extra outfit.

 Be sure to pack the RIGHT stuff when you travel with baby!